- How is gallbladder cancer treated?

 The stent or catheter may need to be replaced every few months to reduce the risk of it becoming blocked, which could lead to jaundice or gallbladder inflammation.

-In people who are healthy enough, another option to allow bile to drain from the liver and gallbladder is to use a surgery called biliary bypass.
-This operation creates a new way for bile to get past the blockage in the bile ducts caused by the cancer.
+In people who are healthy enough, another option to allow bile to drain from the liver and gallbladder is to use surgery to create a new way for bile to get past the blockage in the bile ducts caused by the cancer.

 There are several different biliary bypass operations, and the decision on which one to use is based on the location of the blockage.